 From having to work from home with the children at toe, to trying to balance your diet when the fridge has been closer to you than ever, finding ourselves at home during these past few weeks have caused a tremendous amount of stress for parents and children alike.
 Spending time with our children might have seemed like a generous gift from life for some parents who work long hours outside of the home, however embracing the time with our children has also meant that we’ve had to learn how to be a teacher, a parent, and a professional at the same time.

 Many women are struggling as they try to find the right balance between helping their children with school work while also paying attention to their jobs.
 There are also meals to cook throughout the day, and sometimes sleepless nights due to illness and allergies that may affect the family around this time of the year.
-If we look closely at this season, however, we will find that there is the opportunity to expand in an area-or more of our lives.
+If we look closely at this season, however, we will find that there is the opportunity to expand in one area or more of our lives.

 Adacelis (Ada) Perez is a strategic interventionist and Certified Life Coach, and founder of the program Create the Life You Want.
 Her memoir/self-help book: “Anxious Mom: Anxious Child A Mother’s Journey from Anxiety to Serenity” has hit the top 100 chart of Amazon and has been featured in leading Latino podcasts in the United States.